globulus/kotlinUi/README.md

 #### Convenience constructors - *bindTo* or *bind*

 Most KView widget extension methods offer a variant that takes in a property, and then either binds it or binds to it.
-Which method is used is entirely up to the widget developer, but the general way of thinking divides the widgets into two groups: those that *display* the state, and those that *change* the state.
+Which method is used is entirely up to the widget developer, but you can along the lines of dividing the widgets into two groups: those that *display* the state, and those that *change* the state.

-E.g, KText simply displays a string, and thus can be *bound to* a String prop.
+E.g, a KText simply displays a text, and thus can be *bound to* a String prop.
 On the other hand, a KCheckBox responds to change events, and as such should *bind* a Boolean prop to reflect its state changes.
 Bear this distinction in mind when designing custom widgets and their convenience KView methods.

 Here's a quick reference of basic widgets and their convenience binder methods: